Counselor's Corner

 Dear Parents,

-Welcome to the 2021-22 school year.
-This year we have added a second school counselor to support our school!!
-Welcome to Courtney Bennett, who comes to us from Utah with a wonderful background in supporting students with anxiety.
-She will focus on 3rd-6th grade.
-Jennifer Yankovich is starting her 17th year at Echo Shaw and will focus on PK-2nd grade.
+Welcome to the 2025-26 school year.
+Dorotea Lopez is in her 3rd year at Echo Shaw.
+Her focus is on 3rd-6th grade.
+Jennifer Yankovich is starting her 22nd year at Echo Shaw and focuses on PK-2nd grade.
 Both counselors will be available to support all students.
 As the school counselors at Echo Shaw, we wanted to tell you a little about what we do.
 Every week, we teach a 30-minute lesson in your child's classroom on the topics of academic success, planning for their future, as well as learning how to handle the different social and emotional issues that children face.
 Among giving lessons in the classroom, we assist teachers with the academic and social success of students, work to connect families with resources, meet with students individually and in groups, direct the leadership and tutoring programs, participate on several academic and behavior support teams, connect with agencies in the area to help with community outreach, and more.

 It is a privilege and honor to be a part of this school and the surrounding community.
-We speak Spanish and continue to spend free time studying to improve.
+We speak Spanish and continue to grow in understanding of our communities cultural needs.
 If you would like to know more about lessons we teach, small groups we facilitate, finding resources, or any other questions, feel free to call us at 503-359-2489.

 Guidance Lessons